 val y = Flip(0.5) === Flip(0.5)

-the left and right hand sides are distinct elements, so they need not produce the same value.
+the left and right hand sides are distinct elements (each call produces a new Flip), so they need not produce the same value.
 Therefore, y will produce true with probability 0.5.

 With the tools we have defined so far, we can easily create a Bayesian network.
 In the following code, CPD is a library element (based on Chain) that makes it easy to define conditional probability distributions: